giwiro/g0nnaL4ugh/README.md

-2. `LifeBuoy`: On the other hand, this is GUI-only project that will receive the password (in Base64) as input and perform the decryption using the modules in the main project.
+2. `LifeBuoy`: On the other hand, this is GUI-only project that will receive the password (in Base64) as input and perform the decryption using the modules of the main project.

 ![Cannot Run](images/LifeBuoy.png?raw=true)